 By default, the audit logs record the processing time for each transaction.
 With audit logging enabled, you can identify the speed with which the PingAccess server processes web and application programming interface (API) application transactions.
 Depending on your logging configuration, audit logging might not log any transactions.
-You can find more information in Security audit logging.
+For more information, see Security audit logging.